 Most Losses in The FA Cup Final Without Ever Winning*

-With every new year, the focus turns to the 3rd round of the FA Cup, when the top tier join the competition and neutrals everywhere keenly anticipate a giant-killing.
-So far this season, Leicester City have avoided such ignominy, and in keeping with a very good first campaign under Brendan Rodgers, they await Coventry City or Birmingham City in the 5th round.
+With every new year, the focus turns to the third round of the FA Cup, when the top tier join the competition and neutrals everywhere keenly anticipate a giant-killing.
+So far this season, Leicester City have avoided such ignominy, and in keeping with a very good first campaign under Brendan Rodgers, they await Coventry City or Birmingham City in the fifth round.

-Their 1st loss came in the 1948/49 season, when Wolves won the trophy for the 3rd time, 3-1.
-In fairness to Leicester, it was their 1st Wembley appearance, and that campaign saw them avoid relegation to the Third Division by just 1 point.
-Meanwhile, Wolves had finished 6th in the First Division, 12 points off what would have been a double.
+Their first loss came in the 1948/49 season, when Wolves won the trophy for the third time, 3-1.
+In fairness to Leicester, it was their first Wembley appearance, and that campaign saw them avoid relegation to the Third Division by just one point.
+Meanwhile, Wolves had finished sixth in the First Division, twelve points off what would have been a double.

-More painful were the 2 cup final defeats in 3 years, during what was a relative purple-patch for the club under the guidance of their longest-serving manager, and former player, Matt Gillies (1958-1968).
-The Scot would eventually claim the 1st major honour for Leicester with the 1964 League Cup (narrowly pipping Stoke City over 2 legs), but prior to that the 1961 and 1963 FA Cup finals were respectively lost to a double-winning Tottenham Hotspur, and a Manchester United that were just beginning a great new era under Sir Matt Busby.
+More painful were the two cup final defeats in three years, during what was a relative purple-patch for the club under the guidance of their longest-serving manager, and former player, Matt Gillies (1958-1968).
+The Scot would eventually claim the first major honour for Leicester with the 1964 League Cup (narrowly pipping Stoke City over two legs), but prior to that the 1961 and 1963 FA Cup finals were respectively lost to a double-winning Tottenham Hotspur, and a Manchester United that were just beginning a great new era under Sir Matt Busby.

 Most Losses in the Coppa Italia Final Without Ever Winning

-In Italy, the unwanted distinction for most domestic cup losses without winning one, is at least jointly held, Palermo and Hellas Verona share 3 Coppa Italia final losses each.
-The 1st of these occurred in 1974 and is probably the most tragic, Palermo faced off against Bologna in the final and led from the 32nd minute until the 90th.
-They then conceded a penalty that was dispatched by Giuseppe Savoldi, and after extra-time couldn't separate the 2 teams, Savoldi scored again in the penalty shoot-out that gifted I Rossoblù their 2nd cup win.
+In Italy, the unwanted distinction for most domestic cup losses without winning one, is at least jointly held, Palermo and Hellas Verona share three Coppa Italia final losses each.
+The first of these occurred in 1974 and is probably the most tragic, Palermo faced off against Bologna in the final and led from the thirty-second minute until the ninetieth.
+They then conceded a penalty that was dispatched by Giuseppe Savoldi, and after extra-time couldn't separate the 2 teams, Savoldi scored again in the penalty shoot-out that gifted I Rossoblù their second cup win.

-In 1979 Palermo lost their 2nd Coppa Italia final, to Juventus.
-Once again they grabbed the lead, this time in the 1st minute, only for La Vecchia Signora to equalise in the 83rd minute and then to grab the winner in the 117th minute of more extra-time.
-Palermo waited another 32 years to get a 3rd shot at winning the trophy, but this time there was to be no hard luck story as the Sicilian team were comfortably dispatched 3-1 by an Inter Milan team that successfully retained the cup.
+In 1979 Palermo lost their second Coppa Italia final, to Juventus.
+Once again they grabbed the lead, this time in the first minute, only for La Vecchia Signora to equalise in the eighty-third minute and then to grab the winner in the one hundred and seventeenth minute of more extra-time.
+Palermo waited another thirty-two years to get a third shot at winning the trophy, but this time there was to be no hard luck story as the Sicilian team were comfortably dispatched 3-1 by an Inter Milan team that successfully retained the cup.

-Conversely, Hellas Verona were promoted in 2018/19 and regained their place in Serie A. In 1976 they reached their 1st Coppa Italia final, but any optimism they had that day was shattered by a dominant Napoli, who ran out as 4-0 winners.
-However, the next 2 final appearances for Hellas Verona came in quick succession, 1983 and 1984, during the undoubted high point in their history.
+Conversely, Hellas Verona were promoted in 2018/19 and regained their place in Serie A. In 1976 they reached their first Coppa Italia final, but any optimism they had that day was shattered by a dominant Napoli, who ran out as 4-0 winners.
+However, the next two final appearances for Hellas Verona came in quick succession, 1983 and 1984, during the undoubted high point in their history.

-During this period the Coppa Italia final was played over 2 legs, and it was this set-up that was to prove particularly painful for I Mastini.
-In 1983 they defeated Juventus 2-0 at home, but lost the away leg 3-0, courtesy of an equaliser from Michel Platini in the 81st minute, and a winner from the Frenchman in the 119th minute of extra-time!
+During this period the Coppa Italia final was played over twp legs, and it was this set-up that was to prove particularly painful for I Mastini.
+In 1983 they defeated Juventus 2-0 at home, but lost the away leg 3-0, courtesy of an equaliser from Michel Platini in the eighty-first minute, and a winner from the Frenchman in the one hundred and nineteenth minute of extra-time!

 Most Losses in the Copa del Rey Final Without Ever Winning

-Meanwhile,the history of Celta Vigo is much clearer.
-Their 1st Copa del Rey final came in 1948, and resulted in a 4-1 beating by a Sevilla securing their 3rd cup win.
-Célticos had to wait almost another 40 years to return to the same stage, and the result was to be heartbreaking.
-They faced Real Zaragoza and after 120 minutes the score remained 0-0, the subsequent penalty shoot-out saw the teams remain deadlocked at 4-4 until the defender Alejo scuffed a poor penalty into the welcoming arms of Andoni Cedrún and Francisco Higuera scored the winner for Los Maños.
+Meanwhile, the history of Celta Vigo is much clearer.
+Their first Copa del Rey final came in 1948, and resulted in a 4-1 beating by a Sevilla securing their third cup win.
+Célticos had to wait almost another forty years to return to the same stage, and the result was to be heart-breaking.
+They faced Real Zaragoza and after one hundred and twenty minutes the score remained 0-0, the subsequent penalty shoot-out saw the teams remain deadlocked at 4-4 until the defender Alejo scuffed a poor penalty into the welcoming arms of Andoni Cedrún and Francisco Higuera scored the winner for Los Maños.

 Most Losses in the DFB-Pokal Final Without Ever Winning

-In Germany, as in England, there is just 1 team that stands above all others as their 'most successful loser' in the domestic cup, and that team is MSV Duisburg.
+In Germany there is just one team that stands above all others as their 'most successful loser' in the domestic cup, and that team is MSV Duisburg.
 Another team that you're unlikely to be familiar with, after relegation last season they are currently residing in the 3rd division of German football (where they're top, for now).

 The Zebras are actually one of the original 16 clubs to play in the newly formed Bundesliga in 1963, and came runners-up to the champions FC Köln in 1964.
-Duisburg maintained their place at the top table until relegation in 1983, and it was during this period that they reached their 1st and 2nd DFB-Pokal finals.
-The primary appearance was in 1966, when they faced the might of Bayern Munich in an entertaining contest that went back and forth, and which was only settled in the 82nd minute when Franz Beckenbauer scored to make it 4-2.
+Duisburg maintained their place at the top table until relegation in 1983, and it was during this period that they reached their first and second DFB-Pokal finals.
+The primary appearance was in 1966, when they faced the might of Bayern Munich in an entertaining contest that went back and forth, and which was only settled in the eighty-second minute when Franz Beckenbauer scored to make it 4-2.

 In 1975 Duisburg were back again, and this time they matched up against Eintracht Frankfurt.
-A tight game was decided by a solitary goal in the 57th minute, scored by the 1 club legend, record Eintracht, and in fact Bundesliga, appearance holder, Karl-Heinz Körbel.
+A tight game was decided by a solitary goal in the fifty-seventh minute, scored by the one club legend, record Eintracht, and in fact Bundesliga, appearance holder, Karl-Heinz Körbel.

-It wasn't until 1998 that Duisburg returned to a DFB-Pokal final, and at this stage they were in the midst of a 4 year stay back in the top league.
-Once again Bayern Munich stood between them and their 1st cup win, and once again they were to come up agonisingly short.
-After taking a 20th minute lead, Duisburg stayed in front until the 70th minute, when Marcus Babbel equalised, and then with thoughts turning towards extra-time, Mario Basler snatched the winner in the 89th minute.
+It wasn't until 1998 that Duisburg returned to a DFB-Pokal final, and at this stage they were in the midst of a four year stay back in the top league.
+Once again Bayern Munich stood between them and their first cup win, and once again they were to come up agonisingly short.
+After taking a twentieth minute lead, Duisburg stayed in front until the seventieth minute, when Marcus Babbel equalised, and then with thoughts turning towards extra-time, Mario Basler snatched the winner in the eighty-ninth minute.

 For now, the last DBF-Pokal final for Duisburg was actually not too long ago, in 2011 versus Schalke 04.
 The club were mid-table in the 2.
 Bundesliga, and so on this occasion they were the true underdogs, and sadly the final reflected that as the Zebras were unable to get a foothold in the game and soon found themselves facing an uphill battle, one that they eventually lost 5-0!